Exact testing with random permutations: Fixed transformations

-We give two proofs of Theorem \ref{basic} in Section \ref{secproofs1}.
-The test of Theorem \ref{basic} is not always exact.
+The test of theorem \ref{basic} is not always exact.
 When the data are discrete then the basic permutation test is often slightly conservative, due to a non-zero probability of tied values in $X$.
-However, under the following condition the test is exact for certain values of $\alpha$.
+Under the following condition, which is often satisfied for continuous data, but usually not for discrete data, the test is exact for certain values of $\alpha$.